pakkpl/bpg-canvas/README.md

 ```html
 <script src="/js/bpg-canvas.min.js"></script>
 ```
-Then add `bpgCanvas` as a dependency for your app and optional constant `bpgCanvasWorkerUrl` (if path to `bpg-worker.min.js` is different than default `/js/bpg-worker.min.js`)
+Then add `bpgCanvas` as a dependency for your app and optional constant `bpgCanvasWorkerUrl` (if your path to `bpg-worker.min.js` is different than default `/js/bpg-worker.min.js`)
 ```javascript
 angular.module('myApp', ['bpgCanvas'])
 .constant('bpgCanvasWorkerUrl', '/somePath/bpg-worker.min.js');